buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 Once a connection is establised on the Public Facing Server that is in the Target Network via a reverse shell, it is possible to access/enumerate or exploit any vulnerabilities against a different target in the same network trough ligolo.
 This allows an attcker to use their very own tools from the attacking machine.

+{% hint style="info" %}
+The following method works only when the Target Network has direct access to the attacking machine network, such as in a local network, via port forwarding or a VPN connection
+{% endhint %}

 ```
 # 1. Follow the ligolo setup process and start the ligolo proxy on the attacking machine
 ./proxy -selfcert -laddr 0.0.0.0:9901